 - 1:1 academic support and college counseling for high school students

-- Students, teachers, volunteers and staff form a close-knit community with high expectations for attendance, participation, and individual effort and achievement
+- Students, teachers, volunteers and staff form a close-knit community with high expectations for attendance, participation, individual effort and achievement

 - Early and long-lasting intervention is directly related to academic success in later years, so Horizons starts in preK and has a five year retention rate of 97%